Frankie Lymon's Tombstone Blues 5: The Wives

 Unfortunately for Zola, she was unable to locate records documenting her Mexican wedding to Frankie, or documentation of her Mexican divorce from her previous marriage (her second).
 Span reported that Zola’s secretary and her booking agent both testified that they were witnesses to the wedding, and that her attorneys argued that California law made her a putative (believed to be) spouse entitled to share in Frankie Lymon’s property.

 Maybe it was the afterglow from her Tijuana marriage that induced Zola to trust a junkie like Frankie to take care of her financial affairs when she left to tour Japan with the Platters in December 1965.
 She let him live in her hillside house with instructions to pay bills out of an allowance forwarded to him by her attorney.
-When she returned in April, the house was in foreclosure and Frankie was gone with the money; she never saw him alive again.
+When she returned in April, the house was in foreclosure and Frankie was gone with the money.
+Zola never saw him alive again.

 “I’d have killed him, I was so angry,” Zola told Span.
 “But I couldn’t get my hands on him, couldn’t find him.”
 According to Elizabeth and several other witnesses, Frankie was back in New York telling them that his marriage to Zola had only been a publicity stunt.

 Paula Span reported that neither Zola nor Elizabeth could quite figure Emira Eagle Lymon, the 48-year-old third wife from Augusta, Georgia.
 Frankie marrying a schoolteacher?
 "She's a square," Zola decided, noticing that Emira was coming to court in sneakers.
-Zola and Elizabeth didn't get close to Emira; she didn't have anything much to say to them either during the 10 days they spent in court reliving the past.
+Zola and Elizabeth didn't get close to Emira; and she didn't have anything much to say to them either during the 10 days they spent in court reliving the past.

 Zola Taylor Lymon, who was 50, had flown in from Los Angeles.
 Span wrote that she was conscious of her stardom and arrived at court daily in a limousine.
 Zola got to be pretty friendly with the first wife.
 (All three women used the surname Lymon in court documents at least part of the time.)
 Elizabeth, now 46, said she had been born again, but she still strove for glamor, her skirt fashionably above the knee, her fingernails long and orange.

-Although Emira’s attorneys advised her not to talk to Paula Span until the Surrogate Court reached a decision, Anne Pomeroy of the Artist Rights Enforcement Corporation, which was working with Emira’s lawyers, spoke with the reporter.
+Although Emira’s attorneys advised her not to talk to Paula Span until the Surrogate Court reached a decision, Anne Pomeroy of the Artist Rights Enforcement Corporation, who was working with Emira’s lawyers, spoke with the reporter.
 “Emira’s Frankie Lymon is not this drunken bum,” Pomeroy said.
 “She did not know the druggie described in this trial.
 She knew a soldier.”

 Frankie was interviewed by The Augusta Chronicle while he was stationed at Ft.
 Gordon.
 “While growing up in New York City, I never had much discipline,” Lymon said.
 “As a child star, however, I was subjected to discipline from agents, managers and lawyers, but it was a discipline that protected me from myself so to speak.
 Army discipline, I think, teaches a man how to protect himself.
 It teaches him responsibility and how to stand on his own two feet.
 It makes him not only a good soldier, but a better individual.
 I know it’s been good for me.”